 - 1. Analyse the historical significance of the Victorian period - 2.
-How did the enforcement and abolition of various legislative reforms cumulatively lead to the constant change in the Victorian England?

-- 3. Write an essay on the Non-Fictional Prose that enriched Victorian Literature. - 4.
+How did the enforcement and abolition of various legislative reforms cumulatively lead to the constant change in the Victorian England? - 3.
+Write an essay on the Non-Fictional Prose that enriched Victorian Literature. - 4.
 How did the Early Victorian novelists use their works as the reflection of the contemporary society? - 5.
-Reflect on the Scientific Temperament of the Victorian Age.
+With reference to the texts on your syllabus, write an essay on the Scientific Temperament of the Victorian Age.

-• Middle Length Questions-12 Marks
+• Middle Length Questions